-Yet many foreign investors still wish to enter the Chinese market through equity joint ventures, and the particular risks involved with this type of arrangement require careful planning.
+Yet many foreign investors still want to enter the Chinese market through equity joint ventures thought the particular risks involved with JVs require careful planning.
 One way to reduce your risk is by conducting due diligence on your potential Chinese joint venture partner before you tie the knot.

-Another way is by making sure that you will control the joint venture.
-Since most foreign investors wish to maintain control over their Chinese joint venture entity, this issue is usually paramount.
+Another way is by making sure you will control the joint venture.
+Since most foreign investors wish to maintain control over their Chinese joint venture, this issue is usually paramount.

-Yet our China lawyers have far too often seen foreign investors make a mistake that effectively leaves them without control—a mistake so fundamental that it accounts for most of the failed equity joint ventures in China.
-The mistake is assuming that Chinese joint ventures are managed according to a Western model, under which the board of directors has controlling power over the company.
+Yet our China lawyers far too often see foreign investors make a mistake that effectively leaves them without control —a mistake so fundamental that it accounts for most of the failed equity joint ventures in China.
+The mistake is assuming Chinese joint ventures are managed according to a Western model, under which the board of directors controls the company.

-Most foreign investors strive to obtain a 51% ownership interest in the equity joint venture, assuming this gives them the right to elect the entire board and thereby control the company.
-After winning the struggle for percentage ownership of the joint venture, foreign investors will frequently allow the Chinese side to appoint the equity joint venture’s two key management positions, the Legal Representative and the General Manager.
+Most foreign investors strive to obtain a 51% ownership interest in their equity joint ventures, assuming this will give them the right to elect the entire board and thereby control the company.
+After winning the struggle for percentage ownership of the joint venture, foreign investors frequently will allow the Chinese side to appoint the equity joint venture’s two key management positions, the Legal Representative and the General Manager.
 But these “concessions” are all part of the Chinese side’s plan, and effectively render board control meaningless.

 Control over a Chinese joint venture actually comes from the following:

 - The power to appoint and remove the China joint venture’s Legal Representative.

 - The power to appoint and remove the General Manager of the China joint venture company.
 The joint venture agreement must make clear that the General Manager is an employee of the joint venture company employed entirely at the discretion of the Legal Representative (whom you have the power to appoint and remove).
 Note that this agreement will be enforced under Chinese law and its official version should therefore be in Chinese.